Phillies extend winning streak to 4 with 9-5 win over Nats

 Anderson pitched three innings, allowed three earned runs on three hits (all homers), walked one, and struck out one.

+“We expect this,” said Anderson of the recent run.
+“We went into spring training wanting to win this division.”

-García also homered in the seventh for his first career multi-homer game.
+The 21-year-old García also homered to left field in the seventh inning for his first career multi-homer game.

+“It is a very good sign,” García said, through an interpreter.
+“It’s something I worked hard this offseason on a lot.”

 Matt Moore (1-3) picked up the win in relief.